You’ll agree that becoming a mom is scary.

 You get a pass or a fail result straight away.
 This doesn’t mean your baby does or does not have hearing loss.
 A fail result means referral to an audiologist for further testing.

 This test is highly recommended if there is a higher risk of hearing loss or your baby has spent more than 48 hours in NICU.
 The test cost around $30-$50 to perform.

 No Hearing Test

 The AOAE is a screening test, not a diagnostic test.
-That means your baby can still have hearing loss even if they get a pass from the initial test.
+That means your baby can still have some hearing loss even if they get a pass on the initial test.

-You may prefer to observe your baby closely for any signs of hearing loss as they grow.
+You may prefer to observe your baby carefully for any signs of hearing loss as they grow.